input-output-hk/marlowe/response-to-audit-report.md

 >
 > This function has a parameter of type `State` that is completely unused and can be removed.

-We agree on this observation and it will addressed in a future refactor of the theory file.
+We agree on this observation and it will addressed in a future refactoring of the theory file.

 ### 2.4.12 Duplicated `isValidInterval` function *(Severity: Low)*